mavlink/qgc-user-guide/README.md

 <br>Create autonomous missions

 ![](images/quickstart/01_ic_quickstart_monitoring.png) **Fly**
-<br>Monitor you vehicle while flyingView including streaming video
+<br>Monitor you vehicle while flying, including streaming video

 # Connecting the drone
 In most cases if you have connected to your vehicle directly via USB, through a telemetry radio or over WiFi you should not need to take any additional steps.
 QGroundControl should detect your vehicle and connect it automatically.